carvenli/shadowsocks-qt5-wiki/Compiling.md

 |DEFINES+="UBUNTU_UNITY"|Turn on `appindicator` support|NULL|
 |DEFINES+="mingw64"|Use pre-compiled libraries from `mingw64` instead of `mingw32` (only for Windows)|NULL|

 Historically, application indicator was only used on Unity desktop environment.
-That's why `UBUNTU_UNITY` is used for the support for application indicator support.
-But it's no longer a Ubuntu thing and should be considered distro-neutral.
+That's why the name `UBUNTU_UNITY` is picked for application indicator support.
+But it's no longer just a Ubuntu thing and should be considered distro-neutral.
+Therefore, for the sake of consistency, the name `UBUNTU_UNITY` remains unchanged.